Yarden-zamir/me/Slow fried onions and mushrooms.md

 - You can add parsley at the end
 - Dont add water
 - You can take the stem of the second batch of mushrooms and toss it with the onions
+- Unlike the [[basic veggies and protein daily]] this dish works best with some other dish as focus, I recommend [[Sweetpotato carrot mash with garlic and pecans]]